dschalk/functional-javascript/README.md

         return [newP[newP.length - 1], newP, x, primes];
       }
     }
 primesMonad state updates are generated in workerB.js and stored in the main thread.
 Users set new upper bounds on the size of the largest Fibonacci number in the series to be considered by entering a number in a browser input box.
-Here is the rele2ant code:
+Here is the relevant code:

     var fibKeyPress5$ = sources.DOM
         .select('input#fib92').events('keyup');